obsidianmd/obsidian-help/en/Obsidian Sync/Storage limits.md

 6. Open **Settings → Sync**.
 7. Select **Prune** next to **Vault size over limit**.
 This will remove the deleted files from the remote vault to free up space.

-After the prune syncs to the server, Obsidian Sync should resume functioning properly.
+After the prune syncs to the server, Obsidian Sync should resume functioning.

-## Create new remote vault
+## Create a new remote vault

-Create a new remote vault lets you drop the version history and give you a chance to set up excluded large files before syncing.
-Please be sure that you don’t version history any more before proceeding.
+You can **create a new remote vault** to exclude large files before syncing.
+The version history for your files will be reset if you create a new remote vault.
+Please be sure that you don’t need version history for older files before proceeding.

-To sync to a new remote vault, do the following:
+To sync to a new remote vault, follow these steps:

 1. Open **Settings → Sync**.
 2. Select **Manage** next to **Remote vault**.